 While you can certainly view anything that your spouse posts publicly online, hacking his or her social media accounts can get you into trouble during the divorce process.
 From privacy concerns to property rights, gaining unauthorized access to social media accounts is fraught with legal issues; and, even if you know your spouse’s password, you should seek legal advice before you do anything that could potentially have a negative impact on the outcome of your divorce.

 5. Social Media Accounts May Be Assets that are Subject to Equitable Distribution.

 Social media accounts are a form of intangible property; and, as such, they are potentially subject to equitable distribution during the divorce process.
 There are a number of complex issues that can arise here as well; and, to ensure that you have a clear understanding of your legal rights, you will need to discuss the history of your (and your spouse’s) social media accounts with an experienced divorce attorney.

-If you live in the North County, San Diego and are thinking about filing for a divorce, we encourage you to contact us for a confidential initial consultation.
+If you live in the North County, San Diego and are thinking about filing for a divorce, we encourage you to contact us for a confidential initial case evaluation.
 To request an appointment with divorce attorney and Certified Family Law Specialist Richard M. Renkin, please call 619-299-7100 or inquire online today.